-Bad girls who want to be good also want more than anything to beleive that so long as we don’t look at, address, and otherwise engage the demon that is our negative emotional response it will disappear its own, melt into the background, and dissolve into nothingness, ultimately freeing us of our unrequested inner turmoil.
+Bad girls who want to be good also want more than anything to believe that so long as we don’t look at, address, and otherwise engage the demon that is our negative emotional response it will disappear its own, melt into the background, and dissolve into nothingness, ultimately freeing us of our unrequested inner turmoil.

-This, however, is never ever ever the case.
-It hasnt been the case since we were little and adorable, or old enough to know better but young enough still to just begin learning how to balance our powers of logic and external persuasion.
+This is, however, never ever ever the case.
+It hasn’t been the case since we were little and adorable, or old enough to know better but young enough still to just begin learning how to balance our powers of logic and external persuasion.

 It’s the Bad Girl Curse: You know what’s happening, you’re cognizant.
 But you can’t stop it because you don’t know how.

-And not doing what you always do is never as clear a solution as an outsider might suggest.
-When you don’t act out, rebel, protest in some small way against conformity and goodness, the tension inside you only boils hotter, until all the truthful and most impolite things you’ve ever not said thunder forth from your lips at the most inopportune moment and singe as many of your social bridges in near proximity and as possible within the timeframe.
+And simply not doing what you always do is never as clear a solution as an outsider might suggest.
+When you don’t act out, rebel, protest in some small way against conformity and goodness, the tension inside you only boils hotter, until all the truthful and most impolite things you’ve ever not said thunder forth from your lips at the most inopportune moment and singe as many of your social bridges in near proximity as possible within the timeframe.

 So you just go with it and lean into it and give into your bad side because it feels good and familiar and you have tomorrow to start anew and try again to be another, better version of you – whether or not you believe she exists.
-You still have tomorrow to search for and attempt to conjure her up.
+You still have tomorrow to search for, and attempt to conjure her up.

 And if she can’t stay long.
 If your transformation doesn’t hold… Ah well.
 Nothing lasts forever, anyway.